josemotta/IoT.Starter.Pi.Lumi/README.md

 #### Home Intelligence with Raspberry Pi

-### An embryo for Home Intelligence using Raspberry Pi with Linux powered by Lirc.
+### An infrared embryo for Home Intelligence using Raspberry Pi with Linux.

 ## Introduction